bertmelis/bertmelis.github.io/_posts/2022-12-10-1-Jellyfin-hardware-transcoding.md

 It's a long command but you can easily hide this in a container-compose.yml file.
 Or create a systemd file and run it using systemd.
 The command is taken from the [documentation](https://jellyfin.org/docs/general/administration/installing/#podman).
 Changes are:

 - use host networking instead of just port mapping.
 This is to enable DLNA discovery.
-- use plain volume mount for media
+- use a plain volume mount for media
 - add the devices to the container.

 This last change is important of course.
 Without the hardware devices to transcode, you can't use them obviously.